zowe/docs-site/docs/user-guide/generate-certificates.md

    `zwe init certificate -c ./zowe.yaml --update-config`

-The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts:
+The following command output shows the generation of a PKCS12 keystore using the default values, and has the following associated artifacts.
 (Note that some detailed output messages have been omitted.)

 - The CA is created.
 - The keystore is created and the CA is added to the keystore.